JefferyWlLee/1800_2023100_BBY13/README.md

 What we'd like to build in the future:

-- Representing the boundaries of the area where one lives on a map.
+- Representing the boundaries of the area where one lives on a map using a geoLocation API.
 - Implementing a live chat feature to enable conversation without relying on email.

 ## 7. Contents of Folder